iotaledger/iota-core/documentation/APIs/core-models.md

 ## Inputs
 No changes are made in all types of Inputs.
+Refer to [TIP 45 Transaction Payload with IOTA 2.0 Output Types - Inputs](https://github.com/iotaledger/tips-draft/blob/tip45/tips/TIP-0045/tip-0045.md#inputs) for more details.

 The following table lists all currently specified Input.